radiovisual/msw-platform-core/README.md

 - Open the floating widget (bottom-right).
 - Toggle endpoints on/off, change status codes, manage groups, and enable/disable feature flags.
 - Changes are saved to localStorage and persist across reloads.

-> **Note:** The widget will show a "Settings coming soon" message for the settings tab.